casbin/casbin/README.md

 ## Contact

-If you have any issues or feature requests, please feel free to contact me at:
+If you have any issues or feature requests, please contact us.
+PR is welcomed.
 - https://github.com/hsluoyz/casbin/issues
-- hsluoyz@gmail.com (Yang Luo's email, if your issue needs to be kept private, please contact me via this mail)
+- hsluoyz@gmail.com